 Crossing sweepers had an important job.
 That was because nineteenth century urban streets, stoops, and sidewalks were dirty, mucky, and filthy.
 Aristocrats and the rich were eager to pay to prevent clothing, such as long skirts, trains, or dainty slippers, from contacting animal manure, undesirable refuse, or snow or slush.
-Therefore, crossing sweepers worked every season of the year, “tottering and shivering day after day.”
+Therefore, crossing sweepers worked every season of the year, “tottering and shivering day after day,” and brush the pathways of the elite like Eliza de Feuillide, Frances Nelson the wife of Admiral Horatio Nelson, or Kitty Pakenham, Duchess of Wellington.

 But crossing sweepers did more than just clean pathways.
 Sometimes they were called tumblers because they also performed acrobatic tumbling for money.
 In fact, they constituted a large class of London’s poor, and according to Henry Matthew in his multi-volume London Labour and the London Poor: